FibreFoX/javafx-gradle-plugin/README.md

     // per default the outcome of the gradle "jarTask" will be used, set this to specify otherwise (like proguard-output) alternativePathToJarFile = null // String

+    // to disable patching of ant-javafx.jar, set this to false usePatchedJFXAntLib = true

     // gradle jfxGenerateKeyStore
     keyStore = "src/main/deploy/keystore.jks"
     keyStoreAlias = "myalias"